 - Calcium helps increase bone density and strengthen bones (great for treating or preventing osteoporosis).

 - This mineral is found to be beneficial for Colon Cancer.

-- Supports healthy blood pressure
+- It can support healthy blood pressure.

 Foods with Calcium

-- Seeds— Poppy, Sesame, and Chia seeds
+- Poppy, sesame, and chia seeds all contain Calcium.

 Supplementing with Calcium

 - Mezotrace is natural mineral source based Calcium supplement that contains trace minerals to help assist in bone health.
 This is one of our most popular Calcium supplements.